Summer Water Fun on a Budget

 It may be old-school, but there are many variations on the theme of 'running through the sprinklers' since I was a child.
 Growing up in San Francisco as I did, there were not many days where getting wet was fun.
 But when those rare days did arrive, the backyard sprinkler was the place to be.

-If you are lucky, you are friends with someone who owns a pool, and can enjoy it with them.
-Even at that, it is unlikely that will be a daily invitation.
+If you are lucky, you are friends with someone who has a backyard pool, and can enjoy it with them.
+Even then, it is unlikely that will be a daily invitation.
 Here, then, are several more ways to have fun getting wet and cooling down.

 Keeping it Safe